wp-plugins/sp-client-document-manager/readme.txt

 * Fixed issue jquery UI styles not showing in ssl mode
 * Allow notify to group users if using group plugin for revisions.

+= 1.8.6 =

+* Now uses your wordpress settings time zone instead of a native time zone.